 The colloquial American-English phrase as busy as, or busier than, a one-armed paperhanger, and variants, mean exceedingly busy.

-1-: The phrase as busy as a one-armed man engaged in the exercise of bean-bag occurs in the following advertisement, published in The Pacific Commercial Advertiser (Honolulu, Hawaii) of Tuesday 19th June 1906:
+1-: From the following advertisement, published in The Pacific Commercial Advertiser (Honolulu, Hawaii) of Tuesday 19th June 1906:

 THE FAVORITE GROTTO.